 If you want fast-track airline status, you’re out of luck.
 There are no credit cards or other schemes which offer instant airline status.

 Your best option if you want British Airways Silver status, which gets you lounge access and free seat selection at the time of booking, is to book yourself a Qatar Airways business class flight to Asia in their next sale.

-If you start your trip in mainland Europe, history shows that you should be able to pick up a return flight to Asia for £1200 or less in a Qatar Airways sale.
+If you start your trip in mainland Europe, history shows that you should be able to pick up a return flight to Asia for £1,200 or less in a Qatar Airways sale.
 You will earn 560 tier points for this.
-This year, you only need 450 tier points for British Airways Executive Club Silver status – although you still need to fly four BA segments to be promoted – so you are sorted.
+Until June 2022, you only need 450 tier points for British Airways Executive Club Silver status – although you still need to fly four BA segments to be promoted – so you are sorted.
 You get a great holiday out of it and you get to try the best business class product out there.